leer78/Macro-Keypad/README.md

 ![5](https://user-images.githubusercontent.com/74937113/117227236-59763580-ade4-11eb-8d2a-2614964dda7d.jpg)

-Installation
-Within a particular ecosystem, there may be a common way of installing things, such as using Yarn, NuGet, or Homebrew.
-However, consider the possibility that whoever is reading your README is a novice and would like more guidance.
-Listing specific steps helps remove ambiguity and gets people to using your project as quickly as possible.
-If it only runs in a specific context like a particular programming language version or operating system or has dependencies that have to be installed manually, also add a Requirements subsection.

 Usage
 As I only have access to a laptop, I do not have access to the number pad that would often come with keyboards for a desktop.
 This macro keypad can be easily programmed to execute keyboard shortcuts and functions.